 Internal Global Supply Chain Operations

-Lenovo continues optimizing its global logistics program to expand product volumes to shipped using methods that are more environmentally friendly, such as ship and rail.
-The company also is working closely with its logistics partners to ship products responsibly.
-In North America, for example, Lenovo has joined the EPA SmartWay program and is requesting its North American carriers to comply these standards.
+Sustainability does not stop at products and materials.
+We believe it is important to ship our products responsibly as well.
+Lenovo continues to optimize its global logistics program by expanding the use of environmentally friendly transportation methods such as boat and rail.
+In North America, for example, Lenovo has joined the EPA SmartWay program and is requesting its North American carriers to comply with program recommendations.
 The SmartWay Transport Partnership is an innovative collaboration between the freight industry and the U.S. Environmental Protection Agency that promotes fuel efficiency improvements while significantly reducing greenhouse gas emissions.